 In classrooms, we usually read intensively

-Anyone who has studied a language at school will probably remember sitting in class translating texts or answering reading comprehension questions about short passages they have been given.
+If you studied a language at school, you will probably remember sitting in class translating texts or answering reading comprehension questions about short passages you had to read.

 This kind of activity is a favourite of language teachers in schools because it is a self-contained activity with a well-defined outcome.